EmNudge/site/src/pages/notes/daily-brags.md

 Obsidian is **far** less pretty, but I best stay away from pretty.
 I need simple and friction-free.

-For syncing my notes between devices I use iCloud.
+For syncing my notes between devices I use **iCloud**.
 I'd suggest some sort of managed file sync.
 Git sounds good in theory, but you need to remember to commit often, which can be difficult on a mobile device in general.

 With my current setup, I don't have to manually sync anything.
 The folder itself syncs up as often as it can.
 I'm writing plain markdown - I'll probably never run out of space.

 As mentioned earlier, I store each note with the date.
 To make copying over data simpler, I will duplicate yesterday's document and just increment the day.
 My iCloud Obsidian vault current looks like this (assuming today is March 5th):